qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 The Multipath negotiation takes place during the cryptographic handshake with the `max_sending_uniflow_id` transport parameter.
-A QUIC connection is initially single-path in QUIC, and all packets prior to handshake completion MUST be exchanged over the Initial Uniflows.
+A QUIC connection is initially single-path in QUIC.
 During this process, hosts advertise their support for multipath operations.
 When a host advertises a value for the `max_sending_uniflow_id` transport parameter, it indicates that it supports the multipath extensions, i.e., the extensions defined in this document (not to be mixed with the availability of local multiple network paths).
-If any host does not advertise the `max_sending_uniflow_id` transport parameter, multipath extensions are disabled and this leads to a single-path QUIC connection over the Initial Uniflows.
+If any host does not advertise the `max_sending_uniflow_id` transport parameter, multipath extensions are disabled.

-Notice that a host advertising a value of 0 for the `max_sending_uniflow_id` transport parameter indicates that it does not want additional uniflows to send packets, but it still supports the multipath extensions.
-Such situation might be useful when the host does not require multiple networks paths for packet sending but still wants to let the peer use multiple uniflows to reach it.
+The usage of multiple uniflows relies on the ability to use several Connection IDs over a same QUIC connection.
+Therefore, zero-length Connection IDs MUST NOT be used if the peer advertises a value different from 0 for the `max_sending_uniflow_id` transport parameter.

 ### Transport Parameter Definition {#tp-definition}

 An endhost MAY use the following transport parameter:

-max_sending_paths (0x0020):
+max_sending_uniflow_id (0x0020):

  :  Indicate the support of the multipath extension presented in this document,
     regardless of the carried value.
 Its integer value puts an upper bound on